ashtuchkin/iconv-lite/README.md

 *   Pure javascript.
 Doesn't need native code compilation.
 *   Easy API.
 *   Works on Windows and in sandboxed environments like [Cloud9](http://c9.io).
-*   Encoding is faster than node-iconv, decoding slightly slower (see below for performance comparison).
+*   Encoding is much faster than node-iconv (see below for performance comparison).

 ## Usage